Porcelain vs. Ceramic Tiles

 Both tiles are clay-based and kiln-fired, but porcelain is technically a specialized type of ceramic.
 The clays used to make porcelain have a higher density and are fired longer at a higher temperature than ceramic.

 The difference in ingredients and production methods creates types of tile with unique characteristics.
-Each has its own advantages and disadvantages in the porcelain tile vs. ceramic tile decision.
+Each has its own advantages and disadvantages in the porcelain vs. ceramic tile decision.

 How to Tell the Difference Between Ceramic and Porcelain Tile